Prospective Post-Bac FAQs

 My transcript is from a foreign institution.
 Do I need to have my transcript evaluated by WES or another course evaluation service?

 As long as your transcript has a detailed explanation about the grading or scoring system at your institution, you do not need to provide a WES evaluation of your coursework.
 You may ask your Registrar or similar office to provide the explanation.
-It can be included in the official transcript or emailed to us at firstname.lastname@example.org
+It can be included in the official transcript or emailed to us at firstname.lastname@example.org.
+If the explanation is deemed inadequate by our office, we may ask for an unofficial or an official WES evaluation.

 We do not provide student contact information to applicants.
 Once a student is admitted current students are available to answer questions by individual request.